 This will install the default distribution of Opencast and all its dependencies.
 For more options, see the advanced installation section below.

 Install Apache ActiveMQ

 The Apache ActiveMQ message broker is required by Opencast.
-It can be installed on the same machine as Opencast.
-ActiveMQ can be installed by running:
+It can be run on the same machine as Opencast.
+Install ActiveMQ by running:

 yum install activemq-dist